Losant/losant-docs/docs/dashboards/device-list.md

 ## Configuration

 The block takes one optional parameter: a filter to reduce the list of devices by name.
-The filter accepts an asterisk `*` to search for any occurrence of the given characters in the application name.
+The filter accepts an asterisk `*` to search for any occurrence of the given characters in the device name.
 For example:

 * Filtering with "dev" will display a device called "Device A" but hide one called "Second Device"
 * Filtering with "\*dev", will show both the "Device A" and "Second Device" devices